-Digital Experiences Increase Customer Sentiment Majority of respondents who used digital experience provided by businesses during COVID reported a somewhat or much more positive impression about the company providing it, proving that allowing consumers options to choose their own "adventure" based on their preferences and time restraints is essential for the post-COVID consumer.
-Offline Hybrid Experiences Are More Important Than Ever More than half of respondents said they want to return to doing everything in-person once COVID is over, which highlights a need to bring digital transformation efforts into storefronts to connect the experiences and offer one cohesive, seamless experience that empowers customer engagement, value realization and increased brand affinity.
+Hybrid Experiences Are More Important Than Ever More than half of respondents said they want to return to in-person experiences once COVID-19 is over.
+This highlights a need to bring brick & mortars to connect in-person with digital experiences in stores to offer one cohesive, seamless experience that empowers customer engagement, value realization, and increased brand affinity.

 Digital Experiences Aren't Universally Accessible...
-Yet Interest in accessing experiences exclusively digitally decreases with age, typically dropping off starting with the 45-54 age demographic.
-66% of respondents 55 and over reported no desire to continue any type of digital experience in a post-COVID world.
-This highlights a growing need to both personalize experiences and provide education by persona groups and digital literacy to drive greater adoption and long-term engagement.
+Yet Interest in accessing experiences that are solely digital decreases with age - typically dropping off starting with the 45-54 age demographic.
+Sixty-six percent of respondents 55 and older reported no desire to continue any type of digital experience in a post-COVID-19.
+This highlights a growing need to personalize experiences and provide education by persona groups and digital literacy to drive greater adoption and long-term engagement.

 "Experiences are what draw customers into a brand and keep them hooked over time.
 It's the strongest differentiator and next greatest frontier for brands.
 Markets are disrupted and new markets are created when a new entrant is able to take CONTROL of the experience.
 Making an investment into your experience today will enable you to control the experiences of the future."
 How does this impact the future of your industry?

 How should your business continue driving and investing in digital transformations as customers leave their homes and embrace the COVID-19 reentry phase?
 Download our industry insights to use while crafting a holistic plan.
 Healthcare Use of telehealth saw some of the greatest increases compared to other digital consumer experiences, with 63% of respondents saying they used telehealth medical visits over the last year, and 59% using them more than before the pandemic.
 The demographic that reportedly used telehealth services more during COVID versus before fell between the ages 24-36, closely followed by respondents ages 37-54.
 Our survey results illuminated a sharp decrease in telehealth adoption during COVID for those 55+.
 This highlights potential barriers for patient groups who are less digital literate.
-Insurance & Finance